Harha/trackmania-server-docker/README.md

 #### MASTERSERVER_LOGIN

-NOTE: disabled atm, edit cfg_server.xml to specify this.
+NOTE: disabled for now, edit cfg_server.xml to specify this.

 Your players.trackmania.com dedicated server login.

 #### MASTERSERVER_PASSWORD

-NOTE: disabled atm, edit cfg_server.xml to specify this.
+NOTE: disabled for now, edit cfg_server.xml to specify this.

 Your players.trackmania.com dedicated server password.

 #### SERVER_IP

+NOTE: disabled for now, edit cfg_server.xml to specify this.

 IP the server will bind to.